research projects

 Exploring the social, cultural, and technological dimensions of energy system transitions on several levels.

-Learn MoreEAGER
+Learn MoreEAGER SAI

 Creating a resilient electricity grid by linking social inequality with electricity infrastructure to correct technological failures.